gpacianotto/data-science-spotify-songs/README.md

 This is an analysis of 114000 spotify songs made by Guilherme de Aguiar Pacianotto, São Paulo's University student.

+## Before running
+Before you start running your application, create a `.env` file in the root of your project and copy the content of `.env.example` inside of it.

 ## How to Run it

 ```bash